SpyrosPapag/FPGA-Synth/README.md

 *	Display controller is responsible for the monitor timing and actual display.
 *	Sound Controller is responsible for generating of the right note for the piezoelectric speaker.

-After writing the code and simulating it with ModelSim, the circuit was mapped to the FPGA with Xilinx ISE.
+After writing the code and simulating it with ModelSim(used TCL scripts for automations), the circuit was mapped to the FPGA(Spartan 3 XC3S1000) with Xilinx ISE.

 ## Solution